benpptung/appstackr/README.md

 appstackr
 =========

-A personal tool to strategically stack up front-end bundles including js, jsx, css, scss, less, stylus, html style template files.
-Using browserify, browser-sync, uglifyjs, auto-prefixer..etc.
+A personal tool to strategically stack up front-end bundles from js, jsx, css, scss, less, stylus, html-styled template files( swig, ractive, mustache ), or pure html files.
+Using browserify, browser-sync, uglifyjs, auto-prefixer, htmlcompressor..etc.

-Add hashes for the stacked bundles to make the browser to long-term cache js, image and css files.
+Add hashes to the stacked bundles.
+So the browser can long-term cache js, image and css files.
 Speed up website in production environment.

 Installation
 ============================
-Install to the project as local dependency
+Install to the project as local dependency ( You should NEVER install building tool in global, or if the building tool is updated, it might break your old projects )
 ```
 $ npm install appstackr --save-dev
 ```

-Edit package.json script property as following if express project
+Edit package.json script property as following( use express as example )
 ```
 "scripts": {
     "start"   : "NODE_ENV=production node ./bin/www",